dadwi91/academic-kickstart/content/authors/admin/_index.md

 email: "adhitya.dicky@gmail.com"

 ---
 Dicky Dwiantoro is an experienced engineer in satellite navigation(GNSS) field and specialize in testing and troubleshooting software and hardware mainly related to GNSS products.
-Skills: RPA(UiPath), Python, MATLAB
-Tools: Jira, Confluence, Testrail, TestComplete14
+Currently in a mission to automate assorted repetitive tasks in the testing routine.